picosonic/js13k-2019/devdiary/diary.md

 Finally ... after much head scratching - got the trees to stick to the terrain.

-Having weird issues with [Z draw order](https://en.wikipedia.org/wiki/Z-buffering), so decided to switch Z axis and use i[right-handed geometry](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#In_three_dimensions).
+Having weird issues with [Z draw order](https://en.wikipedia.org/wiki/Z-buffering), so decided to switch Z axis and use [right-handed geometry](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#In_three_dimensions).
 Also used average Z depth rather than furthest point of face.

 Added model velocity vectors.